k1suxu/self-made-compiler-9cc/README.md

 # self-made-compiler-9cc

 ## Abstract
-This is a classic C compiler implemented by following the textbook available online: https://www.sigbus.info/compilerbook#%E6%A9%9F%E6%A2%B0%E8%AA%9E%E3%81%A8%E3%82%A2%E3%82%BB%E3%83%B3%E3%83%96%E3%83%A9
+This is a classic C compiler implemented following the textbook available online: https://www.sigbus.info/compilerbook#%E6%A9%9F%E6%A2%B0%E8%AA%9E%E3%81%A8%E3%82%A2%E3%82%BB%E3%83%B3%E3%83%96%E3%83%A9

 The main goal of this project is to accomplish self-host.

 ## Scope of Coverage
-Please see `test.sh` for detailed test cases.
+Please kindly refer `test.sh` for detailed test cases.

 ## Progress According to the Textbook
 ☑ Step 1: "Single Integer" <br>